agentlang-ai/agentlang-docs/docs/intro.md

 The syntax in Fractl adopts a pure data structure.
 This uniformity ensures predictability, facilitating easier validation and manipulation by new forms of innovative developer tools.
 It also paves the way for smoother integration with third-party tools and platforms.

 ## Fractl is open
-Fractl is only low-code platform that is truly open.
-Fractl is not just open source, Fractl programs are portable across platforms: they can be run anywhere you can deploy fractl runtime.
+Fractl is the only low-code platform that is truly open.
+Fractl is not just open source, Fractl programs are portable across platforms: they can be run anywhere you can deploy the fractl runtime.